kyleboas/tacticsjournal.com/_posts/2024/03/2024-03-25-declan-rice-could-be-more-discreet.md

 <figure>
     <img src="https://i.imgur.com/f4zoxc5.gif">
-    <figcaption>Figure 4.1 - Rodri subtilely calling for the ball by moving his arm close to his body. </figcaption>
+    <figcaption>Figure 4.1 - Rodri subtilely calling for the ball by moving his left arm close to his body. </figcaption>
 </figure>

-A quick subtle little hand movement close to the body like this from Rodri would be better, rather than outstretching your arms like a goose running towards the ball.
+A quick subtle little left hand movement close to the body like this from Rodri would be better, rather than outstretching your arms like a goose running towards the ball.

 *Match: England 0-1 Brazil, 23 March 2024*